moraogando/mora_ogando/README.md

 # Mora Ogando
 _Postdoctoral Researcher, UC Berkeley_

-Welcome to my academic webpage.
-I study cortical microcircuits, recurrent inhibition, and sensory representations using two-photon holographic optogenetics and Neuropixels recordings.
+I study cortical microcircuits, sensory computations and sensorimotor learning using two-photon holographic optogenetics.
 ![profile](profile.gif)

 *Combining two-photon calcium imaging to record neuronal activity, and two-photon holographic photostimulation to control specific subsets of neurons, we can WRITE neural codes into the brain to understand cognition.*